Prashanth-2002/Assignment_Submission/README.md

 # Assignment_Submission

-The Project is Divided into two parts :
 Part 1: Lambda Function and API Gateway
-This part involves creating a Lambda function that processes a CSV file from an S3 bucket and returns the data as JSON.
-The Lambda function is exposed through an API Gateway, which provides an HTTPS endpoint for invoking the Lambda function.
-The API Gateway acts as a bridge, allowing secure access to the Lambda function via HTTPS requests.
+This part involves creating a Lambda function to process a CSV file from an S3 bucket and return the data as JSON.
+The function is exposed through an API Gateway, providing an HTTPS endpoint to invoke the Lambda function securely.

 Part 2: Terraform Deployment
-In this part, Terraform is used to automate the provisioning of AWS infrastructure.
-It creates the necessary resources, including IAM roles, policies, Lambda function, API Gateway, and the permissions needed to allow the API Gateway to invoke the Lambda function.
-The Terraform configuration ensures that all resources are deployed in a structured and repeatable way.
+Terraform automates the provisioning of AWS infrastructure, including IAM roles, policies, Lambda, API Gateway, and the necessary permissions to allow the API Gateway to invoke the Lambda function.
+The Terraform configuration ensures consistent and repeatable deployment of resources.